logzio/logz-docs/_source/user-guide/distributed-tracing/trace-hotrod-demo.md

 A web client ID is displayed in the upper left corner:  This random session ID is assigned by the Javascript UI.
 A new session ID is created each time the page is reloaded.

-In this example, the web client id: 1465.
+In this example, the web client ID is 1465.
 All the ride requests generated in the session include this ID in a unique request ID.
 For each button click, you'll see the following information:

 + Car license number
 + Driver ETA